-The City of Gig Harbor has an estimated population of 13,090 (2024 Washington State OFM data) and covers an area a little over 6 square miles.
-The Puget Sound and in particular Gig Harbor Bay, Henderson Bay, and Wollochet Bay are the receiving water bodies of the city's stormwater system and our local natural streams such as North (Donkey) Creek, McCormick Creek, and Crescent Creek.
+The City of Gig Harbor has an estimated population of 13,110 (2025 Washington State OFM projected estimate) and covers an area a little over 6 square miles.
+Gig Harbor Bay, Henderson Bay, and Wollochet Bay are the receiving water bodies of the city's stormwater system and our local natural streams such as North (Donkey) Creek, McCormick Creek, and Crescent Creek.
 These waterbodies historically supported populations of coho, chinook, and chum salmon as well as steelhead trout and sea run cutthroat, but pollution (among other factors) has decreased their populations.
 The primary source of this pollution in Puget Sound is stormwater, which carries oils, metals, trash, and other spills from parking lots, roads, construction sites, commercial sites, and industrial sites into our waterways.
 Protecting water quality will not only benefit aquatic ecosystems, but also benefit our human community as we restore beneficial uses of these water resources for healthy drinking water, fishing, swimming, and other recreation.
 Having a well-maintained and compliant stormwater system is one of the major ways the City of Gig Harbor is committed to doing just that.

 The city's stormwater system consists of catch basins, pipes, drainage ditches, wetlands, ponds, and stormwater management facilities providing flow control and water quality treatment of storm runoff.
 The inventory of stormwater facilities and infrastructure has grown substantially over the past decade with continuing development and annexations to the city.
 The Public Works Operations Department has been responsible for maintaining the publicly owned components of this system which consists of 25 ponds, 2500 inlets, 16 miles of drainage ditch, 7 bioretention swales, 72 miles of storm pipe, and more.
 The city finances these maintenance activities and other components of the stormwater program with a Stormwater Utility Fee, first established in 1984 and updated several times since.
-The latest update to the code occurred in 2022.
+The utility code was most recently updated in 2025.